uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 ### Start of Employment
 The preferred start date is Q2 of 2025.

+### Further information
+For further information, contact zsolt.balazs@uzh.ch

 ### How to Apply
-Send your application including the following documents to claudia.stenger-gysling@uzh.ch:
+Send your application including the following documents to claudia.stenger-gysling@uzh.ch AND nicola.miglino@usz.ch:
 - a cover letter detailing your motivation and fit for this position.
 - your CV.
 - contact details for three references.